uwdb/website/index.markdown

 <script async defer id="github-bjs" src="https://buttons.github.io/buttons.js"></script>

 <p class="lead">
 The University of Washington's database group aims at broadening the focus of database and data management techniques beyond their traditional scope.
-We do both theoretical and systems work in areas such as probabilistic databases, stream processing, sensor-based monitoring, databases and the web, XML, data management for ubiquitous computing, data integration, and data mining.
+We do both theoretical and systems work in areas such as probabilistic databases, stream processing, sensor-based monitoring, databases and the web, XML, image/video data management, data management for machine learning, ubiquitous computing, data integration, and data mining.
 </p>

 <p class="lead">